Volume 13, Issue 3 (Summer 2025) Iran J Health Sci 2025, 13(3): 213-220 | Back to browse issues page

 Send citation to:

-Memarpour L, Pordelan N, Borna S. Effectiveness of Compassion-Focused Therapy on Self-Esteem, Cognitive Flexibility, and Reduction of Marital Stress in Female Healthcare Workers.
-Iran J Health Sci 2025; 13 (3)
+Memarpour L, Pordelan N, Borna S. Effect of Compassion-focused Therapy on Self-value, Cognitive Flexibility, and Marital Stress of Iranian Female Healthcare Workers.
+Iran J Health Sci 2025; 13 (3) :213-220

 URL: http://jhs.mazums.ac.ir/article-1-1011-en.html

-Department of Education and Counseling, Faculty of Literature, Humanities and Social Sciences, Science and Research Branch, Islamic Azad University, Tehran, Iran. , pordelan@srbiau.ac.ir
+Department of Education and Counseling, SR.C., Islamic Azad University, Tehran, Iran. , pordelan@srbiau.ac.ir

-Background and Purpose: Healthcare workers face numerous challenges daily, including professional obligations, personal safety, and other factors that complicate their working conditions.
-This study was conducted to evaluate the effectiveness of compassion-focused therapy on self-esteem, cognitive flexibility, and marital stress reduction in female healthcare workers.
+Background and Purpose: Healthcare workers face numerous challenges due to their working conditions.
+This study aims to evaluate the effectiveness of compassion-focused therapy (CFT) on self-value, cognitive flexibility, and marital stress of female healthcare workers in Iran.

 Type of Study: Original Article | Subject: Health Education